8 affordable (and free) in-depth marketing ideas to grow your small business

 From here, it’s a matter of promoting your contest to your chosen channels.
 Share it with your customers through communities and promote through paid channels.

 Sometimes, grabbing the attention of your audience is simply a matter of being polarising.
 If you’re brave enough to put your name on the line (especially in the early days), you’ll grab the attention of raving fans who are impressed with your campaign.

-Take Tide member and founder of dating app Honeypot, George Rawlings, for example.
-To promote his new dating app, he played the role of the “villain”, placing a whiteboard on the streets of London that called out his supposed “cheating” ways.
+Take Tide member and founder of dating app Thursday, George Rawlings, for example.
+To promote his new dating app (then called Honeypot), he played the role of the “villain”, placing a whiteboard on the streets of London that called out his supposed “cheating” ways.